 Size, Proportion, Substance

-Proportion: Measuring from the breastbone to rear of thigh and from top of the withers to the ground the Australian Shepherd is slightly longer than tall.
+Proportion: Measuring from the breastbone to the thigh’s rear and from the top of the withers to the ground, the Australian Shepherd is slightly longer than tall.

 Substance: Solidly built with moderate bone.
 Structure in the male reflects masculinity without coarseness.

 Skull: Top flat to slightly domed.
-It may show a slight Occipitel protuberance.
+It may show a slight Occipital protuberance.
 Length and width are equal.

 Muzzle: The muzzle is equal in length or slightly shorter than the back skull.
-Viewed from the side the top-line of the back skull and muzzle form parallel planes, divided by a moderate, well-defined stop.
+From the side, the top-line of the back skull and muzzle form parallel planes, divided by an intermediate, well-defined stop.

-Eyes: Eyes are brown, blue, amber or any variation or combination thereof, including flecks and marbling.
+Eyes: Eyes are brown, blue, amber or any variation or combination, including flecks and marbling.
 The blue merles and blacks have black pigmentation on eye rims.